Uiedbook/Naxtjs/README.md

 But Naxtjs is rather light weight and simple. let see.

-Naxt only add <900 bytes of javascript to hydrate the dom and handle reactivity.

 Naxt follows the [VJS specification](https://github.com/Uiedbook/cradova/blob/main/VJS_spec)

 If you want support my telegram group (link below).